datamade/illinois-ucr/README.md

-Simpler Illinois Crime Reports
+Working with Illinois Crime Reports
 ==============================

 The Illinois State Police releases state-wide crime data in its [Uniform Crime Reports](http://www.isp.state.il.us/crime/ucrhome.cfm) (UCRs), but those reports aren't always easy to work with.
-If you wanted to take a list of relevant places in Illinois and find their crime statistics in a UCR, for example, you'd have to jump through a lot of hoops to match across differently formatted police jurisdictions.
-This database removes most of those hoops.
+Most pressingly, the UCRs don't include unique IDs for each police jurisdiction, so it can be a pain to join them with different tables (say, to filter by a list of specific jurisdictions that you're interested in).
+This repo builds a [PostgreSQL database](http://www.postgresql.org/) with UCR data for 2014 and 2015, along with comprehensive [crosswalks](https://en.wikipedia.org/wiki/Schema_crosswalk) for querying by police jurisdiction.

 ## Installation